Adaptive Planning for Multi-Attribute Controllable Summarization with Monte Carlo Tree Search: PACO

 \section{PACO}

-Controlling multiple attributes is nontrivial as the outcome depends on the order of control and the search space of possible orders is combinatorially large.
+Since LLMs struggle to control multiple attributes simultaneously~\cite{ryu-etal-2026-exploring}, we aim to adjust attributes progressively, one at a time.
+However, sequential controlling of multiple attributes is nontrivial, as the outcome depends on the order of control and the search space of possible orders is combinatorially large.
 In addition, control attempts may succeed immediately or fail repeatedly, making fixed strategies unreliable and motivating the need for systematic exploration.

 To optimize attribute control planning, we propose PACO, which integrates the MCTS algorithm into multi-attribute controllable summarization.
 We formulate the attribute control planning process as a Markov Decision Process (MDP).
-Defining nodes at a fine granularity, such as the token or sentence level, as in prior tree-based approaches with LLMs~\cite{NEURIPS2023_271db992, hao-etal-2023-reasoning, pmlr-v235-wan24c}, can lead to an intractably large search space especially in tasks that require long-form generation, such as text summarization.
-To address this, we define each node at the summary level, reducing search complexity and easing the planning burden on the model.
+Defining nodes at a fine granularity (e.g., token or sentence level) as in prior tree-based approaches with LLMs~\cite{NEURIPS2023_271db992, hao-etal-2023-reasoning, pmlr-v235-wan24c}, can lead to an intractably large search space in long-form generation tasks, such as text summarization.
+To address this, we define each node at the summary level, reducing search complexity and planning burden on the model.